Quick & Easy Handmade Paper Christmas Trees

 Right, before I show you how to make these paper Christmas trees, why not follow us on Facebook, Twitter, Pinterest, or Instagram so you never miss a post?
 And don’t forget to subscribe.

 - Water and paintbrush

 How to make handmade paper Christmas trees

 These little Christmas trees are super easy to make.
-Start by drawing a basic Christmas tree shape on a piece of scrap paper and cut it out.
+Start by drawing a basic Christmas tree shape on scrap paper and cut it out.
 We’ll use the shape as a guide in a few moments.

 Cut your cardboard box into strips that are roughly 3 cm wide.
 If you want a fatter tree, make the strips wider.

 Starting at the bottom of the tree and using the paper cut-out as a guide, bend and shape the cardboard strips around the tree shape.
-I found using a ruler to make the bends gave me crisp, clean lines.
+Using a ruler to make the bends gave me crisp, clean lines.